-The Kingdom of Cambodia is one of the poorest country in the world.
-One of the reason is that they are still recovering from the war which lasted for decades under Pol Pot’s regime and also, they still have dishonest government officials.
+The Kingdom of Cambodia is one of the poorest countries in the world.
+They are still recovering from the war which lasted for decades under Pol Pot’s regime and also, they still have dishonest government officials.

-Today, Cambodia is politically firm, but some of the citizens remain poor and unable to provide their everyday needs.
+Today, Cambodia is politically firm, but some of the citizens remain poor and unable to provide for their everyday needs.
 Despite all of these, Cambodia’s tourism and history is very rich and splendid.
-You can find beauty in every thing, they have phenomenal architectures and happy and contended people.
+You can find beauty in everything, they have phenomenal architecture and happy and contended people.

 Summer of 2016, we visited two famous places in Cambodia, Phnom Penh and Siem Reap.
-Although Cambodia went through a lot of circumstances (corrupt officials, poverty and some are still recovering from the horrifying genocide that was carried out by the Khmer Rouge regime which was led by Pol Pot between 1975 and 1979) that hindered the country from progressing, it is one of my all-time favorite destination.
-The people here are very friendly moreover,the places and tourist spots are incredibly great.
+Although Cambodia went through a lot of circumstances (corrupt officials, poverty and some are still recovering from the horrifying genocide that was carried out by the Khmer Rouge regime which was led by Pol Pot between 1975 and 1979) that hindered the country from progressing, it is one of my all-time favorite destinations.
+The people here are very friendly moreover, the places and tourist spots are incredibly great.

 After 8 hours of bus ride from Vietnam, we (together with my sisters) arrived at Phnom Penh, Cambodia.
 Phnom Penh is the capital of Cambodia.

-We were welcomed by our tour guide (since we availed a Cambodia Tour at Vietnam) with a welcome sign together with my sister’s name which was supposed to be Ma.
+We were welcomed by our tour guide (since we availed a Cambodia Tour in Vietnam) with a welcome sign together with my sister’s name which was supposed to be Ma.
 Monica Chelsea Ballesteros.
-It was funny but I really find it adorable.
+It was funny but I find it adorable.

 We went next to our hotel to rest a bit.
-Not wasting any of our time, at the very same day of our arrival we visited some places around the city.
+Not wasting any of our time, on the very same day of our arrival we visited some places around the city.